 Anne Horton is a native of Wichita and a member of Wichita Women Artists, Artist Guild of Wichita, Mid America Pastel Society, Oklahoma Watercolor Society, Kansas Watercolor Society and Missouri Watercolor Society.

 Bill C. Koch has been teaching dance since 1988.
 His experience includes country and western, popular ballroom, Latin, tango and various swing styles.

 Roger Mathews has been an active metalsmith since 1975 with his most recent career in the Butler Community College 3-D Department.
 He is active in juried art shows from coast to coast and received his MFA in Art Education from Wichita State University.

-April Morgan is a graphic designer who has also worked professionally as a chalkboard artist, screen printer, engraver, sign maker, and musician.
-She believes that sharing knowledge and ideas keeps us human and progressive, which is her inspiration as an educator.
-In addition to holding a K-12 Art teaching license, April is pursuing a Master’s degree in Curriculum and Instruction.
+April Morgan is a graphic designer who has also worked professionally as a chalkboard artist, screen printer, engraver, sign maker and musician.
+She believes that sharing knowledge keeps us human and progressive.
+She also holds a K-12 at teaching license.

-Caryl Morgan is an internationally recognized contemporary realist watercolor artist whose primary interest is working with vivid, highly saturated watercolor.
-She is currently painting vintage signage and uses close angled perspectives with strong shadow and contrast to elevate the old signs to an iconic status.
-She taught high school and adjunct college classes for 34 years then retired early to produce art full time.
-Morgan is a signature member of the Watercolor USA Honor Society as well as other regional, state, national and international watercolor societies.
+Caryl Morgan is an internationally recognized contemporary realist watercolorist whose primary interest is in vivid, highly saturated watercolor.
+She taught high school and adjunct college classes for 34 years and is a signature member of the Watercolor USA Honor Society.

 Jack Norris has a master’s degree in microbiology from Wichita State University and worked for many years in engineering at Boeing.
 In addition to his art practices, he enjoys the outdoors through camping and canoeing.